 Some attribute wearing a Rolex watch akin to wearing a crown — they feel honoured and privileged.
-Some claim that Rolex is the ‘King of all Watches’ — which many can only agree.
+Some claim that Rolex is the ‘King of all Watches’ — with which many can only agree.

 Perhaps the brand feels the company slogan explains it all: “A Crown For Every Achievement”.
-As with every Rolex owner can attest, wearing a Rolex watch, indeed, feels like a crowning glory for whatever goal one achieves and accomplishes.
-It’s no wonder a Rolex watch is one of the most popular, not to mention the most appreciated, gifts for all occasion.
+As every Rolex owner can attest, wearing a Rolex watch, indeed, feels like a crowning glory for whatever goal one achieves and accomplishes.
+It’s no wonder a Rolex watch is one of the most popular, not to mention the most appreciated, gifts for all occasions.

 The Design Evolution